 At the end of each fiscal quarter, we may take proactive steps to be in compliance with the RIC diversification requirements under Subchapter M of the Code, which are dependent upon the composition of our total assets at quarter end.
 We may accomplish this in several ways, including purchasing U.S. Treasury Bills and closing out positions after quarter-end.
-As of March 31, 2021 and December 31, 2020, the Company did not purchase any U.S. Treasury Bills.
+As of June 30, 2022 and December 31, 2021, the Company did not purchase any U.S. Treasury Bills.
+The Company does not expect to meet the qualifications of a RIC nor anticipate buying U.S. Treasury Bills until such time as certain strategic alternatives are achieved.